zuplo/docs/docs/articles/step-4-deploying-to-the-edge.md

 Wait about 20s and head back to Zuplo - you should see a new entry in the environment dropdown called `development`.

-## 4/ Push a change to 'development'
+## 4/ Push a Change to 'development'

 Let's make a simple change to our `working-copy` environment.
 Let's do something simple like capitalize the **Summary** field from 'Get all todos' to 'Get All